IsaacBell/Stock-Scraper/README.md

 # Stock Scraper (Working Title)

-### Current Version 0.1
+### Current Version 0.15

+Good morning.

 This is a project I'm using to learn C++.
+Eventually, this is going to analyze stock data and perform market transactions.

 Thanks to https://github.com/dani2442 for providing reference code which helped to get started.

-Eventually, this is going to analyze stock data and perform market transactions.
-We're still at the first steps...

 ## Description